xiuql/BDSIM4CEPC/manual/source/installation.rst

 Requirements
 ============

+0) A recent compiler.
+Proven compiler versions are gcc 4.9 or higher, or clang 6 or higher.
 1) `Geant4`_ installed or access to **AFS** [#macafsnote]_.
 Version 4.10 or higher.
 2) `CMake`_ 2.6.4 or higher
 3) Flex 2.5.37 or higher